ssbc/handbook.scuttlebutt.nz/stories/gossiping-securely-is-the-new-email.md

 > That sounds a bit complicated!

-It does, but the good news is you don’t need to know any crypotogrpahy, you can just install Patchwork, and it works like email.
+It does, but the good news is you don’t need to know any cryptography, you can just install Patchwork, and it works like email.
 It looks like this at the moment:

 ![secure_message_example](../assets/secure_message_example.png)